DETAILED ACTION

 However, KAWADA teaches a silicon carbide semiconductor device including:

-a semiconductor substrate that contains silicon carbide and has a first main surface (40a) and a second main surface opposite to each other, the semiconductor substrate having an active region (10) and a termination region (30) surrounding a periphery of the active region (10) in a plan view of the semiconductor device.
-(Se FIG. 2).
+a semiconductor substrate that contains silicon carbide and has a first main surface (40a) and a second main surface opposite to each other, the semiconductor substrate having an active region (10) and a termination region (30) surrounding a periphery of the active region (10) in a plan view of the silicon carbide semiconductor device.
+(See FIG. 2).

-Further, it has been held to be within the general skill of a worker in the art to select a known material on the basis of it suitability for the intended use as a matter of obvious design choice.
+Further, it has been held to be within the general skill of a worker in the art to select a known material, silicon or silicon carbide, on the basis of it suitability for the intended use as a matter of obvious design choice.
 In re Leshin, 125 USPQ 416., 125 USPQ 416.

 With respect to claim 2, the semiconductor device of TAMAKI further comprises a voltage withstanding structure (8) provided in the semiconductor substrate, between the first main surface (1a) and the second parallel pn layer, the voltage withstanding structure (8) having: